dplastico/dplastico.github.io/_posts/2023-03-23-doing-it-wrong-Apocalypse_2023_ctf.md

 ## Final exploit

-Here's the final exploit, is not, curated so comments may contain mispelling and wrong description
+Here's the final exploit.
+It is not curated, so comments may contain misspellings and wrong descriptions.

 ```python
 #!/usr/bin/python3